 Plus, you can report any issue to TikTok within the app settings ⚙️.
 So you just have to see which error describes your situation best, select it, and write a quick feedback message.
 Nonetheless, it may be overwhelming or confusing for some people to use this to report issues.

-Hence the following steps should guide you through reporting a “TikTok video not posting” problem.
+Hence the following steps should guide you through reporting a “TikTok video not posting” problem:

-For this step, like before, you’ll need to head to the Settings and privacy menu.
+- First, like before, you’ll need to head to the Settings and privacy menu.
 Hence, from the TikTok app, select Me at the bottom right, and tap the three dots at the upper right corner.

-On the next page, if you wish to appeal TikTok’s block on your account, select Blocked from posting.
+- On the next page, if you wish to appeal TikTok’s block on your account, select Blocked from posting.
 Else you can choose the Unable to post videos instead if you aren’t blocked but still can’t upload.

-Following that, you can tap Still have problem and write a more detailed description of the problem.
+- Following that, you can tap Still have problem and write a more detailed description of the problem.
 Mention things like what issue it is, error messages that popped up, and the device you’re using.
 Uploading a screenshot of the issue may help as well.
 Once done, tap Report.

 And it’s that simple to report issues to TikTok support.
 Check the Inbox section of the app from time to time, to see if TikTok reached back to you.

 Not being able to upload videos to your TikTok followers can undoubtedly be infuriating and leave you clueless about what to do next.
 Plus, this can certainly hurt your account growth if you’re not able to post for an extended time.
 On that note, these are 14 fixes that we’ve found can be helpful to resolve the “TikTok video not posting or uploading” error.